Gyms are expensive.

 Burpees can be difficult at first, but they work really well in delivering a great, calorie burning exercise.

-To perform a pull up, you will need to find something that you can pull up on.
-This can be a door opening at your house, a front porch roof or playground equipment if you live close to a park.
-After find a place to do pull ups, you will start with your hands just above shoulder width apart above your head, and then pull until your chin is above the bar.
+To perform a pull-up, you will need to find something that you can pull-up on.
+This can be a door opening at your house, a front porch roof or playground equipment if you live close to a park, or a pull-up bar of your own, as Fringe Sport has many to choose from.
+After find a place to do pull-ups, you will start with your hands just above shoulder width apart above your head, and then pull until your chin is above the bar.
 If you struggle to get your chin above the bar, think about pushing your elbows down as your chin approaches the bar.

 While this exercise may not be for everyone, it is a great bodyweight exercise for those who have the strength to perform it and a great way to measure your progress for those who aren’t quite there yet.